 After weather events that bring rain, snow, and high winds, your vinyl siding may begin to look a bit discolored or dull.
-Everyday exposure to the elements allows for the buildup of dirt and grime on vinyl siding, making your home’s overall appearance look a bit worse for wear.
+Common exposure to the elements allows for the buildup of dirt and grime on vinyl siding, making your home’s overall appearance look a bit worse for wear.
 This is a common problem for coastal Delaware residents who experience high winds from the ocean that carry saltwater and sand particles.

 Or, perhaps your vinyl siding has seen better days because it’s simply reaching the end of its lifespan.
 Like other fixtures on your home’s exterior, vinyl siding is subject to natural wear and tear and can break down over time.
-This is why preventative action is so necessary.
+This is why preventative action is so important.
 Maintaining and properly cleaning your vinyl siding over time will help prevent long-term damage, discoloration, and water infiltration.

 How Does Vinyl Siding Get ‘Dirty’?

-Your vinyl siding is constantly exposed to the elements, including moisture, humidity, sun, and high winds.
+Your vinyl siding is constantly exposed to the elements, including, moisture, humidity, sun, and high winds.
 Over time, harsh outdoor conditions slowly break down vinyl siding materials.
 Some common causes of “worn” vinyl siding include:

 - Environmental debris – This includes accumulated dirt, sand, leaves, and traces of animals or insects